Smith Prescription Ski Goggles

 Why are my ski goggles fogging and how do I prevent this from happening?

 The basics of ski goggle fogging tell us that if the outside of the goggle is cold from the weather and the inside is warm from your face, fog will most likely form on the lens surfaces on the inside of your goggle.
 Prescription ski goggles will have 3 surfaces for the fog to form; the inside of the actual goggle lens, and each side of your prescription lenses.
 There are a few ways to keep fogging to a minimum.
 READ MORE

 Which lens color should I choose for my ski goggles?

-Snow is white and bright so seeing changes in the texture is difficult for the naked eye so choosing a base lens color that offers contrast is important.
+Snow is white and bright so seeing changes in the texture is difficult for the naked eye.
+Choosing a base color that offers contrast is important when selecting a ski goggle lens.
 READ MORE

-What is a spherical goggle lens and how does it help me?
+What is a spherical ski goggle lens and how does it help me?

-The spherical lens design has been around for several years, but many people are unaware of how important this is to the accuracy of your optics.
+The spherical ski goggle lens design has been around for several years, but many people are unaware of how important this is to the accuracy of your optics.
 READ MORE